pick-of-the-litter/aws-sam-library-api/README.md

 # aws-sam-basic-lambda
 A basic lambda created with SAM.
-It is invoked by S3, Cloudwatch and an HTTP API.

-This project also includes:

-- Moto: To mock AWS services in unit tests
+TODO:

-- Pre-commit hooks
+- Code refactor
+- Azure Devops and Gitlab CI files
+- Dockerise lambdas for image deployments and dockerised pipelines
-- CI/CD: Jenkins and later on ADO etc
+- pytestcov and mutmut
+- A frontend project to interact with the lambdas and data in Dynamo